Welcome to

 Read our wonderful newsy and topical parish website, and ring someone with the news and a chat to help with their isolation.
 Good fun too!

-Streamed Sunday Mass: Please note that Fr David and Fr Damien will celebrate Mass on Sundays at St Mary’s and it will continue to be live-streamed.
+Streamed Sunday Mass: Please note that Fr David will celebrate Mass on Sundays at St Mary’s and it will continue to be live-streamed.

 This Mass will be recorded and available to view later on Sunday morning, or early afternoon.